 This is the most underrated brunch spot I have ever been to.
 In layman’s terms, that means NO LINES.
 This place is on Broadway too, and there are STILL NO LINES.
 Every time I have been here, I have had the same server, sat in the same booth and been one of only a handful of customers.
 I am slowly working my way through their menu, and there has not been one item I haven’t liked so far.
 My personal favorite is the goat cheese and mushroom scramble.
 I distinctly remember my eyes rolling into the back of my head after the first bite.
 Enjoy.

 So you may be wondering, why are all the places I listed are on Capitol Hill.
 Where is the variety?
 Well, that is an excellent question.
 First of all, I don’t have a car so going to restaurants in other neighborhoods costs me an arm and a leg.
 Second, I figure that because the rent on Capitol Hill is insanely expensive, the restaurants that exist there have to be pretty damn good.
 That theory hasn’t been proven wrong yet.
-So if you are in or around the Hill on a Saturday or Sunday and you get a craving for Hollandaise sauce, check out one of these places.
+So if you are in or around the Hill on a Saturday or Sunday and you get a craving for Hollandaise sauce.
 I promise you won’t be disappointed.